emmettrr/Team-Generator/README.md

   <br>

   ## Usage
-  To generate a team of Manager's, intern's and engineers.
+  To generate a team of Managers, Intern's and Engineers.
   <br>

   ## License